flutter/website/src/docs/development/tools/android-studio.md

 visualize which rebuilds are happening.

 Note that numerous rebuilds doesn't necessarily indicate a problem.
-Typically you should only worry about excessive rebuilts if you have already run the app in profile mode and verified that the performance is not what you want.
+Typically you should only worry about excessive rebuilds if you have already run the app in profile mode and verified that the performance is not what you want.

-And remember, _the widget rebuilt information is only available in a debug build_.
-Test the performance on the real device in a profile build, but debug performance issues in a debug build.
+And remember, _the widget rebuild information is only available in a debug build_.
+Test the app's performance on a real device in a profile build, but debug performance issues in a debug build.

 ### Debugging with Dart DevTools